 Hi, Folks.
 Randy Means here.
-I am the principal in Randy Means & Associates, LLC, a Virginia corporation headquartered in Norfolk.
+I am the principal in Randy Means & Associates, LLC, a Delaware company headquartered in Wilmington, DE.
 My company is the successor to The Thomas & Means Law Firm, LLP where I spent 30 years with my law partner Bob Thomas, an amazingly talented attorney/police legal advisor who, among other distinctions, managed the litigation in Graham v.
 Connor, one of the most important law enforcement cases ever decided by the U.S. Supreme Court.
 His retirement March 31, 2020, ended Thomas & Means.

 Like Bob, I am a nationally recognized expert in police law, leadership, accountability and systems.
 Many years in-house counsel to a major city police department, former department head at a state law enforcement training center, and past head of the national association of law enforcement legal advisors, I have provided legal and risk management services to hundreds of law enforcement agencies, including many of the largest and highest regarded, helping to solve the most complex and sensitive problems in American law enforcement.
 I have trained over a half-million law enforcement officials, including tens of thousands of police leaders, and worked for many dozens of risk and insurance management pools, police academies, professional associations, and almost every major provider of law enforcement training.

 I have written two books and 100+ published articles on police law, risk management and leadership.
 I have managed the Chief’s Counsel column for Police Chief magazine and for many years wrote the law and risk management column for Law & Order magazine.
 I have spoken at ten IACP annual conferences, multiple annual conferences of the FBINAA, PRIMA and state police chiefs’ associations from New York to California.
 I have appeared on both the Law Enforcement Television Network and the FBI Training Network; my work has been mentioned in the Wall Street Journal and featured on 60 Minutes.